Ji-JiaXin/Project-Weather-electricity-prices/README.md

 The ultimate goal is to provide the user with information regarding the development of the monitored indicator during the past periods with similar weather conditions.

 Join us on this exciting journey, and let us explore together the impact of weather on electricity flow within the German energy system!

+The authors: Dan Sedláček, Ji Jia Xin (Alena)

 ## How to run the project on your device?
 1. Have installed Git on your device.
 You can download it using the following link: https://git-scm.com/downloads.